 - Strategic perspective: Demonstrate the cultural, legal, economic, and geo-political forces that impact business strategies within national and international contexts

 - Organizational performance: Analyze and use accounting and financial information to articulate organizational performance for various stakeholders

 - Market execution: Identify and understand markets for an organization’s goods and services, apply the activities that make up the value chain for those goods and services, and employ appropriate methodologies and techniques for ensuring product/service quality and speed to market

-The Bachelor of Business Administration program follows an alternative plan of study format.
+The online Bachelor of Business Administration (BBA) program follows an alternative plan of study format.
 Instead of taking multiple courses, you will complete a set of project sequences.